Ben Cavarra: AFL

 Cavarra was selected by the Western Bulldogs with pick 45 in the 2018 national draft, marking his first successful nomination after five failures.
 His first season was marred by injury; he could only play 12 VFL games after suffering hamstring and quad tears, fractured ribs, which caused a minor cut to his liver, and a broken scapula.
 Over his off-season he practised Pilates sessions to strengthen his body, ensuring he could complete pre-season training.
 He made his senior debut in the opening round of the 2020 season, scoring a goal with his first kick.
 Cavarra was delisted at the end of 2021 season.

 VFL return

 After being delisted by the Bulldogs, Cavarra signed with the Box Hill Hawks for the 2022 VFL season.
 In a year in which he finished third in the VFL goalkicking, Cavarra and teammate Fergus Greene were selected as forward pockets in the VFL Team of the Year.
 Cavarra was also named captain of the VFL Team of the Year.

 Cavarra suffered an ACL injury while training in the 2023 VFL pre-season, preventing him from playing any games that season.

+He has also served as an assistant coach at the club since 2024.

+In 2026 he accepted a role as an assistant coach for the Hawthorn's AFLW team for the 2026 season.

+Away from the major leagues, Ben has played for Bentleigh in the Southern Football Netball League.